On Berndt's summation formula: Abstract

 \section{Abstract}

 We offer a proof of a summation formula equivalent to one due to Berndt.
 Our proof uses the M$\ddot{u}$ntz formula and the Poisson summation formula.
+By utilizing known properties of Mellin inversion, we give an example from a discontinuous function.
 Several new applications are offered as corollaries.

 \keywords{\it Keywords: \rm Poisson summation; Riemann zeta function; Fourier series}

 \subjclass{ \it 2010 Mathematics Subject Classification 11L20, 11M06.}